-It’s been a big year for art, first Francis Bacon’s Lucian Freud triptych, and now Warhol’s Silver Car Crash (Double Disaster), which has just sold for $105m (£65.5m).
+2013 was a big year for art, first Francis Bacon’s Lucian Freud triptych, and then Warhol’s Silver Car Crash (Double Disaster), which sold for $105m (£65.5m).
 That’s about $30m more than Green Car Crash (Green Burning Car I) sold for back in 2007.
 Well, who would choose a green car over a silver one?

 But pop art has always been popular.
 Especially in poster form, which seems rather apt for an art movement obsessed with reproductions.
 So ubiquitous are these prints, that they’ve probably crept into your consciousness: they’ll have been 4 feet high, aglow with the paint-box primary colours of your youth, and covered in tiny dots.
 Sounds like a chicken pox-riddled child?
 It’s not.
 More often that not, it’s the work of Roy Lichtenstein.